puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 output from those commands using standard Ruby code.
 The Facter API gives you a few ways to execute shell commands:

-* If all you want to do is run the command and use the output verbatim, as your fact's value, you can pass the command into `setcode` directly.
+* To run a command and use the output verbatim, as your fact's value, you can pass the command into `setcode` directly.
 For example: `setcode 'uname --hardware-platform'`
 * If your fact is more complicated than that, you can call `Facter::Core::Execution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
 Whatever the `setcode` statement returns is used as the fact's value.
-* In any case, remember that your shell command is also a Ruby string, so you'll need to escape special characters if you want to pass them through.
+* Your shell command is also a Ruby string, so you need to escape special characters if you want to pass them through.

-It's important to note that *not everything that works in the terminal works in a fact*.
+>**Note:** Not everything that works in the terminal works in a fact.
 You can use the pipe (`|`) and similar operators as you normally would, but Bash-specific syntax like `if` statements do not work.
 The best way to handle this limitation is to write your conditional logic in Ruby.

 ### Example

-To get the output of `uname --hardware-platform` to single out a specific type of workstation, you would create a new custom fact.
+To get the output of `uname --hardware-platform` to single out a specific type of workstation, you create a new custom fact.

 1. Start by giving the fact a name, in this case, `hardware_platform`.
 2. Create your new fact in a file, `hardware_platform.rb` on the Puppet master server: